phalcon/documentation/docs/routing.md

 | `matchedRoute`      | When a route is matched           |
 | `notMatchedRoute`   | When a route is not matched       |

 ## Annotations
 This component provides a variant that is integrated with the [annotations][annotations] service.
-Using this strategy you can write the routes directly in the controllers instead of adding them in router component directly.
+Using this strategy you can write the routes directly in the controllers instead of adding them to router component directly.

 ```php
 <?php